 - The Makuleke area is the winter home of Elephant from Kruger, Zimbabwe and Mozambique

-Pafuri Picnic Site:
+Pafuri Picnic Site

 in the whole northern section of Pafuri, the Pafuri picnic site (S63), which should be your first stop when entering Pafuri.

 To get to this picnic spot, you will have to turn right along the Luvuvhu River Drive (S63) after crossing the river.
 This is a charming little spot

 and a place where you can buy firewood and cool drinks.
 Spend some time on this site, relishing in the many wildlife and vegetation that surrounds you.

 Watch the birds go about their daily business, observe the Crocodile waiting for a kill, or simply just relax

 indicating the level of which the water reached during the 2000 floods.
 This is marked on the wall of the toilet facility, about 8 metres from the usual water level.

 by visiting the nearby Thulamela Iron Age site.
 Pafuri is abundant in birds with ranger Frank Mabasa having recorded about 257 species at this site in just one year.

 and you will be able to hear the call of the majestic fish eagle gliding across the water.

-More uncommon birds found in the area include Pelís fishing owl, the thickbilled cuckoo, the rackettailed roller, Arnot's bush chat, the bush shrike, narine trogon and the trumpeter hornbill.
+include Pel's fishing owl, the thickbilled cuckoo, the rackettailed roller, Arnot's bush chat, the bush shrike, narine trogon and the trumpeter hornbill.